projectcalico/calicoctl/docs/mesos/UsageGuideUnifiedCNI.md

 # Networking Mesos Tasks with Calico-CNI

 ## Prerequisites
-This guide assumes a running Mesos Cluster whereby each Agent has CNI enabled, and Calico services and binaries are installed.
+This guide assumes you have a running Mesos Cluster whereby each Agent has CNI enabled, and Calico services and binaries are installed.
 See [Adding Calico-CNI to an existing Mesos Cluster](ManualInstallCalicoCNI.md), or use the [Docker-Compose Demo Cluster](cni-compose-demo/) to meet these requirements.

 ## Getting started